madbyit/ProductOrderMVC/README.md

 In this folder you will find one solution and two projects:

-CentiroHomeAssignment is the application project CentiroHomeAssignmentTests can be used to write tests for the application

-The CentiroHomeAssignment project is a .net core 3.1 MVC web application.
+The project is a .net core 3.1 MVC web application.
 Your task is to read the pipe-separated csv files with order data found in CentiroHomeAssignment/App_Data/ and display the orders in the web-ui.
 When parsing the files make sure to use proper models that represents the data.